Alexhb61/graph_algorithms/matching_algorithms/Lungs.md

 (allowing the donor to not participate)
 #### For each deceased donor z,
 1. There is a vertex z of b-value between 1-5 depending on health ie how many lobes can be seriously donated.
+## Small Scale Formulation
+This formulation can definitely be run, and is definitely logistically feasible, but it doesn't scale up well.
+We can find the best plan on 3-5 patients (depending on how many lobes are being donated).
+We can search for small valid plans by directly considering all small list of patients (3-5), and check that some selection of donors form the best exchange plan.
+This formulation is feasible because it is polynomial with an exponent dependent on patient count.

 ## Constraints which make the problem significantly Harder in theory:
 A potential directed donor is only willing to go into surgery either after or simultaneously as their beneficiary.